-9. Frankincense: Can helpful to sharpen your mind and regulate stress levels.
+9. Frankincense: Can be helpful to sharpen your mind and regulate stress levels.

-10. Vetiver: Can be extremely helpful to destress, improve your sleep, and helps with muscle pain.
+10. Vetiver: Can be extremely helpful to destress, improve your sleep, and help with muscle pain.

 11. Lavender: This is probably the most obvious of them all.
 Lavender is known for its calming properties that help you sleep better at night.
 Lavender is also able to reduce pain on a temporary basis.